Data & Tools Advisory Board Members

 Iulia Tarasova has served on many statewide committees and work groups.
 In her role as an Enterprise Resource Planning (ERP) Analyst with the City of Roseville, she specializes in optimizing enterprise operations through the strategic implementation and management of advanced ERP systems.
 With a keen eye for detail and data, Ms. Tarasova excels in aligning cutting-edge ERP solutions with organizational needs to drive efficiency, growth, and informed decision-making.
 Her commitment to excellence extends beyond ERP systems to her dedication to student success; believing that meaningful internship experiences are foundational to building future leaders of California, Iulia draws on her extensive background, including her own impactful internships, to enhance career development initiatives.
 Through a strategic partnership with RJUHSD, Ms Tarasova has facilitated access to invaluable career opportunities for high school students, adeptly overseeing their placement into roles that offer practical experience aligned with their academic goals.
 By meticulously tracking and evaluating each placement, she ensures not only the immediate success of these internships but also their long-term influence on students’ professional development and leadership potential.

-John B. Watson, PhD (he/him)
+John B. Watson, PhD (He/Him)

 San Diego County Office of Education